Abena Osei-Poku: Career

-She started her banking career at Standard Chartered Bank in 2002, working there for seven years.
+Abena Osei-Poku started her banking career at Standard Chartered Bank in 2002, working there for seven years.
 In 2009, she transferred to Barclays Bank.
 She spent part of the next nine years serving as an executive director at Barclays Bank Ghana and the rest of the time in South Africa, serving as an executive of the Barclays Africa Group, responsible for operations in Africa, outside of South Africa.
 In September 2018, she was appointed as the managing director of Barclays Bank of Ghana, replacing Patience Akyianu, who left the bank.
 In February 2020, Abena oversaw the transformation of Barclays Bank Ghana to Absa Bank Ghana.

 In January 2024, she was appointed as the Managing Director of Ecobank Ghana and the Regional Executive for the Anglophone West Africa (AWA) Region.

 Other considerations

 She has in the past sat on the boards of several enterprises, including (a) Airtel Mobile Money Limited (b) Barclays Africa Group (c) United Kingdom and Ghana Chamber of Commerce and (d) Country Kitchen Limited.

-As of October 2021, she is the chairperson of the advisory board of the College of Health Sciences at the University of Ghana.
+As at October 2021, she is the chairperson of the advisory board of the College of Health Sciences at the University of Ghana.

 She also serves as the vice chairperson of the board of the Ghana Stock Exchange, and is a member of the executive councils of the Ghana Association of Banks and the National Banking College.
 In addition, she is an Honorary Fellow of the Chartered Institute of Marketing Ghana and an honorary member of the Chartered Institute of Bankers.